andrebu/bigcommerce-stuff/README.md

 Please provide quotes and time frames to complete each project.

-List of Projects
+##List of Projects
 1. Color Swatch on Category Pages
 2. Alternate Thumbnail Images on Hover
 3. Product Page Videos
-4. Category Page Videos
+4. Category Page Videos (is it extra for Brand pages?)
 5. Product Page Brand Descriptions
 6. Category Page Out of Stock script
-7.
+7. Custom Field 1 + 2 appear on right in a table
+8. Fix resizing issue on category pages when using BC admin panel "Show Newest" option
+9.

 Speed Up and Optimization Project